boots-edu/textbook/source/original/week7.md

 A note about finally\.
 In this code it is not necessary since the code continues after the try/catch either way\, so we can remove it and just let the program continue with creating the line\.

-There are many use cases where we don’t need a finally block\, but there are some where we do\.
+There are many use cases where we don't need a finally block\, but there are some where we do\.

 <span style="color:#569CD6">let</span>  <span style="color:#D4D4D4"> color: Color;</span>